Grits vs Oatmeal: Corn or Oats – Which is Better?

-Grits contain all of the nutrients listed above for oatmeal.
+Grits contain all of the nutrients listed above.
 Therefore, they provide a similar benefit but in smaller amounts due to their fewer percentages of those nutrients.

 Antioxidants are a very important part of any diet, and grits are rich in these.
 They protect the cells from free radical damage, which is the leading cause of cancer and other chronic diseases caused by cell damage.